 The examples of Darwin’s finches and the pitcher plant mosquito demonstrate potential for rapid response of microevolution in natural populations, a trend also seen in the guppy, Poecilia reticulata.
 Like W. smithii, P. reticulata, populations evolve at different rates under selection, but the rates are different between sexes within the same population (Reznick et al. 1997).
 Age and size at maturity as well as parental investment in offspring are heritable traits in guppies and all of these traits shifted when P. reticulata were transferred to habitats with decreased predation pressure (Reznick et al. 1997).
 After 11 years, maturation occurred at greater age and size for adult guppies and they produced fewer, larger offspring.
 Males evolved these traits faster than females due to differences in heritability between sexes since females had lower genetic variability for age and size at maturity than males (Reznick et al. 1997).
 The established heritability of these traits indicates that genetic change did occur with the relaxation of predation pressure, however there is also the possibility that males are more plastic for these traits than females and that female fitness depends more on being a certain size (i.e. females may exhibit genetic canalization).

 It may frequently be the case in nature that phenotypic plasticity and genetic adaptation co-occur and can be easily confused with each other.
 The examples of northern cod and red squirrels address the problem of confounding changes in a population’s reaction norm in comparison to true evolutionary change.
 Northern cod, Gadus morhua, were the subject of a long-term directed fishery in the North Atlantic until the fishery crashed in the late 1980s.
 Olsen et al. (2004) discovered that the extensive fishing pressure selected for an evolutionary change in body size in cod.
 Fishing selected for early- and small-maturing genotypes, but the moratorium on fishing seemed to cause a relaxation in the selection pressure in 1993 (Olsen et al. 2004).
 The analysis leading to this conclusion took into account the reaction norm of the cod, the actual finding being that the reaction norm itself had decreased in the 1980s until 1993 (Olsen et al. 2004).
 In the case of cod, the entire distribution of phenotypes shifted over the years as consistent selection pressure favored females that reproduced before they were fished.
 Réale et al. (2003) also took into account both genetic change and phenotypic plasticity in their analysis of northern red squirrels, Tamiasciurus hudsonicus and their response to increased spring temperatures.
 Female squirrel reproductive behavior was monitored across breeding seasons and between generations of known pedigrees along with food availability (Réale et al. 2003).
-There was a strong effect of increased food availability on the plasticity of breeding date, but there was also strong selection on early breeders.
+There was a strong effect of increased food availability on the plasticity of breeding date, but there was also strong selection for early breeders.
 Not only did females breed earlier in accordance with food availability across seasons (plasticity), subsequent generations of squirrels became earlier breeders via microevolution (Réale et al. 2003).
 Both flexibility of phenotype and genetic change resulted in adaptation to environmental change in keeping synchrony with a food source.